oTTeuMsTudio/teach-me-rust-deepseek/Create Agentic Cognitive Knowledge worker.md

+# Agentic Cognitive Knowledge Worker as a Machine

 Let's break this down step by step.
 We'll create a Rust program that simulates a "Managing Agent" with roles of a Solutions Architect and Backend Developer.
 The program will take user input as a goal, process it, and print it out.

 Here’s how we can structure the program: